Roo7K1d/github-repo-list/README.md

 <hr>

 ## Installation Guide
-Since D0x-K1t-v2 is self-hosted, it does not work immediately out-of-box.
+Since github-repo-list is self-hosted, it does not work immediately out-of-box.
 <br>
 <br>
 - Download the repo